How Does Bankruptcy Affect a Pending Divorce Case?

 Learn how filing for Chapter 7 or Chapter 13 bankruptcy will impact your ongoing divorce case.

-If you have a pending divorce case, filing for bankruptcy will not affect actions to establish custody or child support.
-But it will stop the ongoing divorce proceedings related to division of property.
-Read on to learn more about how filing for bankruptcy can affect your pending divorce.
+If you have a pending divorce case, filing for bankruptcy can cause delays and complications in your divorce case.
+It will not affect actions to establish custody or child support, but it will stop the ongoing divorce proceedings related to property division.

 Bankruptcy Creates an Automatic Stay on Property Division

 When you file for bankruptcy, almost all of your property becomes property of your bankruptcy estate.
-In addition, an automatic stay goes into effect that prohibits all actions to obtain or exercise control over property of the bankruptcy estate.
-This includes proceedings to divide property of the estate during divorce.
-(To learn more, see Bankruptcy's Automatic Stay.)
+In addition, an automatic stay goes into effect that prohibits all actions to obtain or exercise control over the property of the bankruptcy estate.
+This includes proceedings to divide the property of the estate during divorce.

-In most cases, how your bankruptcy will affect your divorce depends on whether you file for Chapter 7 or Chapter 13 bankruptcy.
+The next steps in your divorce typically depend on whether you file for Chapter 7 or Chapter 13 bankruptcy.

 Chapter 7 Bankruptcy

 If you file for Chapter 7 or Chapter 13 bankruptcy, the court will appoint a bankruptcy trustee to administer your case.
-In Chapter 7 bankruptcy, the trustee has the power to sell your nonexempt property to pay your creditors.
-This means that if you file for bankruptcy during your divorce, the trustee will have to determine which of your assets are property of the estate and whether they should be sold to pay your creditors.
+In Chapter 7 bankruptcy, the trustee can sell your nonexempt property to pay your creditors.
+If you file for bankruptcy during your divorce, the trustee will have to determine which assets are property of the estate and whether they should be sold to pay your creditors.

 If you own joint property with your ex, the trustee might even be able to sell the entire asset if you can't exempt the value of your interest in the property.
-If the trustee determines that your ex-spouse's interest in the property is not part of your bankruptcy estate, the trustee would pay your ex the value of his or her interest from the sale proceeds.
-But as you can see, filing for bankruptcy during a divorce can potentially cause both delays and complications in your divorce case.
+If the trustee determines that your ex-spouse's interest in the property is not part of your bankruptcy estate, the trustee would pay your ex the value of their interest from the sale proceeds.

 Chapter 13 Bankruptcy

-The trustee in Chapter 13 bankruptcy doesn't sell your property to pay your creditors.
-But the amount of nonexempt property you own affects how much you must pay unsecured creditors through your repayment plan.
+The trustee in Chapter 13 bankruptcy doesn't sell your property to pay creditors.
+However, the amount of nonexempt property you own affects how much you must pay unsecured creditors through your repayment plan.
 This means that the trustee will still need to determine the value of your property interests.

 Automatic Stay Exception for Custody and Domestic Support Proceedings